fossasia/loklak_webclient/iframely/docs/SETUP.md

 It will also install all the package dependencies.

+If you see error `../lib/kerberos.h:5:27: fatal error: gssapi/gssapi.h: No such file or directory` during `npm install` then try install `libkrb5-dev`:

+    sudo apt-get install libkrb5-dev

 ## Configure Iframely

-Please, create your local config file to adjust settings.
+Please create your local config file and adjust settings.
 This local config file will be ignored when you pull new versions from Git later on.

     cp config.local.js.SAMPLE config.local.js
     vi config.local.js

 If you support various environment configs and pass it as `NODE_ENV`, create config files that match your enviroments.
 For example, `config.develop.js`.

 Edit the sample config file as you need.
+Follow the comments put in `config.local.js.SAMPLE` for particular settings.
 You may also override any values from main config.js in your local config.

-At the very least, you need to properly configure:

-- `baseAppUrl` - the domain you host Iframely Gateway on.
-This is required for some embeds that need custom renders.
-- `CACHE_ENGINE` - the caching middleware you'd prefer to use (No Cache, Redis, Memcached or Node.js in-memory cache)
-- If you chose Redis or Memcached, you need to connect Iframely gateway with these systems
-- `allowedOrigins` - very important to list your main app's domain(s) here, and block access to others

-There are also some provider-specific values that are required for some domain plugins to work (e.g. wheather to include media in Twitter status embeds).
+There are also some provider-specific values that are required for some domain plugins to work (e.g. Google API key for maps and YouTube).
 Please, enter your own application keys and secret tokens where applicable.
-Parsers for Twitter, Flickr and Tumblr won't work without the access tokens to their APIs.

 Readability parser to get the HTML of the articles is optional and is turned off by default as it affects the processing time of the URLs.
 If need be, you can also fine-tune API response time by disabling image size detection.